Faber-Hills-NC/faber-hills-nc.github.io/index.md

 | 2 Dev 2023, 10am - 11.30am       | FOC Talk: Estate planning, to include will writing, LPA and AMD | Faber Hills NC Hub |

+To get updated to the upcoming Faber Hills NC activites, please join our [Telegram Group](https://t.me/+hV5_Km8F86UwZDQ1) and like our [Fackbook Account](https://www.facebook.com/FaberHillsFriends).